Australia's Victoria state to enter COVID-19 lockdown after 'highly-infectious' outbreak | Health

 The current strain can take one day to infect another person compared with earlier strains which can take about five or six days, Merlino said.
 Under the lockdown, from 11:59 pm local time (1359 GMT) on Thursday until June 3, people will only be allowed to leave their homes for essential work, healthcare, grocery shopping, exercise or to get a coronavirus vaccination.

-Several infected contacts have visited crowded hot spots that included sports stadiums and one of the largest shopping centres in the country, raising concerns of a significant outbreak days ahead of the winter season.
-Other states and territories have responded to the lockdown by placing tougher border rules for travellers from Victoria.
+Several infected contacts have visited crowded hot spots that included sports stadiums and one of the largest shopping centres in the country, raising concerns of significant outbreak days ahead of the winter season.
+New Zealand on Thursday extended a pause in its quarantine-free travel arrangement with Victoria until June 4 citing the high risk over the new cases, while Australian states and territories responded to the lockdown by placing tougher border rules for travellers from Victoria.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)